Professional Cook Program - Certificate

 There are no limits to where your culinary career can take you with employment options in five-star dining rooms to crafting perfect eggs benny at your favourite brunch spot.

-You will learn in a live kitchen environment, providing cooking services for our student cafeteria, banquet guests, at regional competitions and in our signature Scholars Dining Room.
+You will learn in a live kitchen environment, providing cooking services for our student cafeteria, banquet guests, at regional competitions and in our signature Scholar's Dining Room.

 Master Your Trade

--
+- Occupational skills

--
+- Beverages

--
+- Garde manger

-Stocks, Soups and Sauces and more
+- Stocks, soups, sauces and more

 Professional Cook Apprenticeship Training